-The facts reported should make reference to the original source of information and consider a much larger field of data than previously.
+Information should also make reference to the original source and consider a much larger field of data than previously.

 Data currently available are: date, time of occurrence, location and establishment, work being done, immediate effects, accident type.
-The information is to be extended to people working in the area, job supervision, permits issued, procedures used, ecological components (inland, freshwater, shore, offshore), mid-term and long term effects on people and area concerned, specific process, equipment and substances involved, chain of events and suspected causes...
+Information is to be extended to people working in the area, job supervision, permits issued, procedures and safety management system used, ecological components (inland, freshwater, shore, offshore - if relevant -, mid-term and long-term consequences on people and area concerned, specific process, equipment and substances involved, chain of events and causes ...).